suneeksha/Practical-Machine-Learning/README.md

 The expected out-of-sample error is estimated at 0.005, or 0.5%.
 The expected out-of-sample error is calculated as 1 - accuracy for predictions made against the cross-validation set.
 Our Test data set comprises 20 cases.
 With an accuracy above 99% on our cross-validation data, we can expect that very few, or none, of the test samples will be missclassified.

 ## Submission
-In this section the files for the project submission are generated using the random forest algorithm on the testing data.
+The files for the project submission are generated using the random forest algorithm on the testing data, in this section:

 ```r